jkw224/angular5-table/README.md

 Run ```ng e2e``` to execute the end-to-end tests via Protractor.

 # Further help
-To get more help on the Angular CLI use ng help or go check out the Angular CLI README.
+To get more help on the Angular CLI use ng help or check out the Angular CLI documentation.